quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 Each call has its own iteration budget and history.
 Numerical evaluation errors still propagate; the function catches only iteration exhaustion.
 This policy belongs to the user function, not either SCF method.

+Entropy is final postprocessing, enabled by `compute_free_energy=True` by default.
+No initial, trial or accepted SCF evaluation computes it.
+On success or failure with a valid state, one fixed-mu evaluation uses the input Hamiltonian that produced the returned density.
+Its entropy completes the result's free energy.
+This adds one matrix pass and retains no factors across iterations.
+Set `compute_free_energy=False` to skip it; the trajectory and internal energies are unchanged.
+If final entropy evaluation fails, `SolverFailure.result` retains the valid density and internal energy, with entropy and free energy unknown.